tivrfoa/tivrfoa.github.io/_posts/2020-09-27-1995-java-whitepaper.md

 ### Object Technology in Java

-To be truly considered "object oriented", a programming language should support at a minimum four characteristics:
+>To be truly considered "object oriented", a programming language should support at a minimum four characteristics:
+>

-  - Encapsulation: implements information hiding and modularity (abstraction)
+>  - Encapsulation: implements information hiding and modularity (abstraction)
-  - Polymorphism: the same message sent to different objects results in behavior that’s dependent on the nature of the object receiving the message;
+>  - Polymorphism: the same message sent to different objects results in behavior that’s dependent on the nature of the object receiving the message;
-  - Inheritance: you define new classes and behavior based on existing classes to obtain code re-use and code organization
+>  - Inheritance: you define new classes and behavior based on existing classes to obtain code re-use and code organization
-  - Dynamic binding
+>  - Dynamic binding

 ### Classes

-A class is a software construct that defines the instance variables and methods of an object.
+>A class is a software construct that defines the instance variables and methods of an object.
 A class in and of itself is not an object.
 A class is a template that defines how an object will look and behave when the object is created or instantiated from the specification declared by the class.